olivhoenen/imas-data-dictionary/README.md

 ### 8. Push your changes to upstream
 - Note: Clean up your history before pushing
-- Once you are happy, proceed to push the the branch back upstream (after this, you cannot go back and change history)
+- Once you are happy, proceed to push the the branch back upstream (note, after this you cannot go back and change history)
 - Be sure you are on the chosen feature branch:
   - `git checkout feature/IMAS-123-add-functionality-xyz`
 - To see what will be done with a push, run: